 For the existing fleet of some 100,000 commercial vessels plying the world's oceans, and the 2,000 new keels laid each year, the option of adding dual-fuel capability for diesel-LNG (liquefied natural gas) or diesel-methanol is increasingly seen as the smart course.
-While there are already some 50-60 ships using LNG as a bunker fuel, interest in the use of methanol fuel, as a considerably less expensive alternative to LNG, is quickly gaining speed.
+While there are already some 50-60 ships ready to use LNG as a bunker fuel, interest in the use of methanol fuel, as a considerably less expensive alternative to LNG, is quickly gaining speed, as new build dual-fuel methanol tankers enter service.

-- Methanol is plentiful, available globally and could be 100% renewable - There are over 70 million tons of methanol being produced annually, and depending on the feedstock used in its production, it can be 100% renewable as well. - Current bunkering infrastructure needs only minor modifications to handle methanol - Methanol is very similar to current marine fuels such as heavy fuel oil (HFO) as it is also a liquid.
-Existing storage, distribution and bunkering infrastructure can handle methanol with only minor modifications necessary due to methanol being a lowflashpoint fuel. - Infrastructure costs are modest compared to alternative solutions - Installation costs of a small methanol bunkering unit have been estimated at around € 400,000, and a bunker vessel can be converted for approximately € 1.5 million.
-In contrast, an LNG terminal costs approximately € 50 million, and an LNG bunker barge € 30 million. - Conversion costs will drop dramatically as experience mounts The main reference point on conversion costs comes from conversion of the Stena Germanica.
+- Methanol is plentiful, available globally and could be 100% renewable - There are over 75 million tons of methanol being produced annually, and depending on the feedstock used in its production, it can be 100% renewable as well. - Current bunkering infrastructure needs only minor modifications to handle methanol - Methanol is very similar to current marine fuels such as heavy fuel oil (HFO) as it is also a liquid.
+Existing storage, distribution and bunkering infrastructure can handle methanol with only minor modifications necessary due to methanol being a low-flashpoint fuel. - Infrastructure costs are modest compared to alternative solutions - Installation costs of a small methanol bunkering unit have been estimated at around €400,000, and a bunker vessel can be converted for approximately €1.5 million.
+In contrast, an LNG terminal costs approximately €50 million, and an LNG bunker barge 30 million. - Conversion costs will drop dramatically as experience mounts The main reference point on conversion costs comes from conversion of the Stena Germanica.
 Being the first of its kind, the Stena Germanica retrofit entailed much design work on new technical solutions, safety assessments and adaptation of rules and regulations.
-It has been estimated that a second retrofit will cost only 30% to 40% of the Stena Germanica conversion. - Current engines have performed well on methanol and upcoming technologies will further improve this performance Thus far, methanol ships have been powered by diesel concept engines modified to run on both methanol and marine diesel.
+It has been estimated that a second retrofit will cost only 30% to 40% of the Stena Germanica conversion. - Current engines have performed well on methanol and upcoming technologies will further improve this performance Thus far, methanol ships have been powered by diesel engines modified to run on both methanol and marine diesel.
 Converted methanol engines have performed as well as, or better than, diesel engines in both field and lab tests.
-Methanol-optimized engines currently in development are expected to perform even better than the current converted engines.

-- Shipping and chemical industries have a long history and ample experience in handling methanol safely - Methanol has been shipped globally, and handled and used in a variety of applications for more than 100 years.
+Methanol-optimized engines currently in development are expected to perform even better than the current converted engines. - •Shipping and chemical industries have a long history and ample experience in handling methanol safely has been shipped globally, and handled and used in a variety of applications for more than 100 years.
 From a health and safety perspective, the chemical and shipping industries have developed tested procedures to handle methanol safely.
-These have been codified in the Methanol Safe Handling and Safe Berthing Bulletin and Checklists available on MI's website. - Methanol is biodegradable From an environmental point of view, methanol performs well.
+These have been codified in the Methanol Safe Handling and Safe Berthing Bulletin and Checklists available on MI's website.
+MI's Methanol as a Marine Fuel Report can also be viewed on the website.

+•Methanol is biodegradable - From an environmental point of view, methanol performs well.
 Methanol dissolves rapidly in water and is biodegraded rapidly.
 In practice, this means that the environmental effects of a large spill would be much lower than from an equivalent oil spill.